 Amount 500ml

-Suggested time to leave cleaner One minute, longer for stubborn stains
+Suggested time to leave cleaner 1 minute; longer for stubborn stains

-Need to know Suitable to use on oven door; don't use on hot surfaces
+Need to know Suitable to use on oven door; don't use on hot surfaces; certified vegan and cruelty-free by Leaping Bunny

 Elbow Grease Oven Cleaning Kit